Data from Three New Studies and Two Ongoing Trials Presented at the Heart Failure Society of America Annual Scientific Meeting 2021

-Oak Ridge, TN — September 14, 2021 — Daxor Corporation (NYSE: DXR), the global leader in blood volume measurement technology, today announces new data validating the benefits of the Company’s BVA-100 blood test in optimizing individualized therapy for heart failure patients.
+Oak Ridge, TN — September 14, 2021 — Daxor Corporation (Nasdaq: DXR), the global leader in blood volume measurement technology, today announces new data validating the benefits of the Company’s BVA-100 blood test in optimizing individualized therapy for heart failure patients.
 Data were presented at the Heart Failure Society of America (HFSA) Annual Scientific Meeting (ASM) 2021 – which brought together the world’s leading experts in heart failure from September 10-13, 2021, in Denver, CO.

 “We continue to add to the clinical evidence demonstrating that the BVA-100 blood test uniquely allows physicians to understand underlying heart failure blood volume derangements, driving better treatment choices and superior outcomes,” commented Michael Feldschuh, CEO of Daxor Corporation.
 “HFSA provided us with a significant opportunity to share these clinical data with leading physicians active in providing care for heart failure patients along with details of newly-enrolling clinical trials by Daxor with major healthcare system partners.”